intro-gen-ai/ai-for-all/README.md

 Am I proud of the final product?
 If I had this resource when applying to colleges as a first-generation student, would I have felt more prepared?
 When I feel insecure in myself as a BIPOC in a PWI, does this resource help me?
 As a community organizer, is this a helpful resource for creating/managing campaigns?

 ### Scenarios
-Use my own exam questions
+I will be using my own exam questions from classes where I've read some of the materials I trained the model on and evaluate the responses to measure the effectiveness of the model.

 ## //The following will be done after my project is over